Tchibo/sap-developer-roadmap/abap-developer-roadmap/Connectivity/IDocs.md

 The data provision and transmission within the source system is decoupled.
 The transfer of the data is done asynchronously by a push request which can be repeated in case of unsuccessful data sent.
+### Key Concepts:

+- **Structure**: An Idoc consists of a control record, data records, and status records.
+Each part plays a crucial role in managing information flows—containing metadata, the actual data, and processing status respectively.
+- **Types**: IDocs are categorized as Basic and Extended Idocs.
+Basic Idocs handle standard processes, whereas Extended Idocs accommodate custom needs by adding additional fields.
+- **Processing**: IDocs operate through a process called ALE (Application Link Enabling), which manages distribution, replication, and synchronization of data across systems.
+- **Status & Monitoring**: IDocs have specific statuses like 'created', 'ready for dispatch', 'success', or 'error', allowing users to track their journey and troubleshoot problems.

 It consists of a control record and several data and status records.
 The control record contains details of the dispatch (e.g. type & recipient), status records the status of the processing within SAP and the data contains the actual payload of the transmission.
 See also the example at the bottom.
 ### Usage